-CCTV Policy Document type: General Council of the Bar Policy Date of issue: February 2020 Latest update: May 2022 Author/Originator: Hilary Pook, DPO Version: V1.02 Review date: May 2023 Status: For internal circulation and website publication Distribution: All staff Version history V1.01 March 2021 Updated policy to reflect change to UK GDPR Updated checklist at Appendix 2.
+CCTV Policy Document type: General Council of the Date of issue: February 2020 Bar Policy Latest update: June 2025 Author/Originator: Hilary Pook, DPO Version: V1.05 Review date: June 2026 Status: For internal circulation and website publication Distribution: All staff Version history V1.01 March 2021 Updated policy to reflect change to UK GDPR Updated checklist at Appendix 2.
 V1.02 May 2022 Updated policy to take account of revised guidance from ICO and Biometrics and Surveillance Camera Commissioner.
 1.4 Added lawful basis for processing criminal offence data.
 5.2 Deleted reference to mobile app as this is not used.
 5.3 Changed job title to Facilities Officer.
 Appendix 1 - removed reference to cameras in the server room as these have been removed, and other minor amendments.
 Appendix 2 - wording changed to match ICO's new guidance and checks updated.
 V1.03 June 2023 Footnote 1: Amended link to ICO guidance 6.3 Added wording in brackets Appendix 1 - set this out on a new form, with minor amendments due to different layout.
+V1.04 June 2024 Updated the checklist at Appendix 2.
+V1.05 June 2025 4.3 Contact details for DPO, changed to Head of FM7.3 "Requests for Information by the Police to the Bar Council" added.Updated checklist at Appendix 2.